Property Management or Do-It-Yourself Landlord?

 Cost of Property Management

-The cost for property management firms is usually the first month’s rent and then 8–10% of the monthly rent (which can be a sizeable amount), but the prospective landlord must determine the overall value of the service they provide as opposed to doing all the work themselves.
+The cost for property management firms is usually structured as a monthly fee, which is typically 8-10% of the month's rent, in addition to an initial charge equal to the first month's rent (which can be a sizeable amount).
+The prospective landlord must determine the overall value of the service they provide as opposed to doing all the work themselves.
 While there are software programs and online subscription services that can assist in accounting and tenant selection, unless the landlord is completely committed, choosing to go with a professional property management firm might be the most cost-effective and best overall route to take.

 Ready to do it yourself?
 Let us help you get started today.
 Click here to create your landlord and tenant forms now.